ovn-org/ovn/Documentation/topics/vif-plug-providers/vif-plug-providers.rst

 VIF Plug Providers
 ==================

-Traditionally it has been the CMSes responsibility to create VIFs as part of instance life cycle, and subsequently manage plug/unplug operations on the integration bridge following the conventions described in the `Open vSwitch Integration Guide`_ for mapping of VIFs to OVN logical port.
+Traditionally it has been the CMS's responsibility to create VIFs as part of instance life cycle, and subsequently manage plug/unplug operations on the integration bridge following the conventions described in the `Open vSwitch Integration Guide`_ for mapping of VIFs to OVN logical ports.

 With the advent of NICs connected to multiple distinct CPUs we can have a topology where the instance runs on one host and Open vSwitch and OVN runs on